 U: Unforgettable travel memory:

 Really difficult to narrow this down to just one.
 Seeing Mount Everest in Nepal, watching the sunrise from the red sand dunes in Namibia, sunset on an Atlantic coast beach in Portugal, climbing mountains in New Zealand… I’ve had a lot of adventures but strangely it’s the faces of people that stick in my mind the most.
-A jewellery seller inVietnam, shy little girls in Tajikistan, euphoric kids in Fiji.
+A jewellery seller inVietnam, shy little girls in Tajikistan, euphoric kids in Fiji, a nomadic yurt-dwelling family in Kyrgyzstan.
 Their wondrous and wondering smiles are unforgettable.

 V: Visas, how many and for where?

 Again, loads and loads.
 OK for this one I am going to make the effort and count them, to satisfy my own curiosity if nothing else.
 There are visa stamps or stickers for 17 countries in my passports.
 I didn’t count the two countries I got visas for but didn’t actually end up entering – China and Mozambique.
 Not that I wasn’t desperate to go to China and Mozambique but, well, travel’s like that sometimes.

 W: Wine, best glass of wine while travelling and where?